The sheer number of attacks on websites and blogs worldwide is rising, and it’s getting worse.

 Plugin Features

-Blog Defender covers the following areas:
+Blog Defender helps you fix all of the following areas:

-- Hosting Security Advisory
+- Webhost Security Advisory

 - Plugin Security Audits

-- Theme Security Audits
+- WordPress Theme Security Audits

 - Anti Brute Force Security